 - Integrate advance directives into client plan of care

-- Assign and supervise care provided by others (e.g., LPN/LVN, assistive personnel, other RNs)
+- Assign and supervise the care provided by others (e.g., LPN/LVN, assistive personnel, other RNs)

 - Organize workload to manage time effectively

-- Initiate, evaluate, and update plan of care (e.g., care map, clinical pathway)
+- Initiate, evaluate, and update the plan of care (e.g., care map, clinical pathway)

 - Provide education to clients and staff about client rights and responsibilities

 - Collaborate with health care members in other disciplines when providing client care